edvermeer/one-click-hugo-cms/site/content/post/a-great-app-that-is-useless-ish.md

 ---
 #How to post from ...
-a mobil browser to Netlify CMC in spite the fact that the form in the admin UI, more specifically the post field is functionally unusable.
+a mobil browser to Netlify CMC in spite the fact that the form in the admin UI, more specifically the post field is functionally unusable.#How to post from ... a mobil browser to Netlify CMC in spite the fact that the form in the admin UI, more specifically the post field is functionally unusable.